xlxs4/second-brain/docs/Projects/ESA Design Booster.md

 #### Presentation scope

 The presentation is focused on discussing some of the programmatic aspects of the challenges you might come to face as FYS! progresses, instead of getting into the nitty gritty things on the technical side.
-TODO: more
+Because I wanted to cover a lot of different topics in a short amount of time, it will be a little free flowing.

 #### Presentation Structure